-Whether on a desktop or on a smartphone, the ease-of-use of your website is important – but with mobile device usage quickly increasing, you can’t ignore making your website mobile-friendly.
+Whether on a desktop or a smartphone, the ease of use of your website is important – but with mobile device usage quickly increasing, you can’t ignore making your website mobile-friendly.

 Your website isn’t just an online pamphlet.
-It needs to be a living, breathing machine that engages visitors, facilitates community discussions, and capture leads.
+It needs to be a living, breathing machine that engages visitors, facilitates community discussions, and captures leads.

 Plus, no social media strategy is truly complete without a place to send your followers to.
 Here are several reasons why you want your restaurant website to be impeccable.

 You Want To Make A Great First Impression